uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 - Issue any power management action via Cobbler:
   - If the targeted minion is a `caasp_node` system type:
     - The "Power Management" page must be hidden (`/systems/details/kickstart/PowerManagement.do`, `/systems/ssm/provisioning/PowerManagementOperations`)) and the corresponding action must not be scheduled
-    - Cobbler must fail when scheduling a power management action [TODO: how?]
+    - Cobbler must fail when scheduling a power management action [to achieve this result, the IPMI module can be disabled at the Uyuni/SUSE Manager level upon bootstrap of CaaS Platform nodes]
 - Perform an SP migration:
  - If the targeted minion is a `caasp_node` system type:
     - The SP migration page must be hidden (`/systems/details/SPMigration.do`) and the corresponding action must not be scheduled